DiceTechnology/dice-fairlink/README.md

 - environment: reads the key and secret from  `AWS_ACCESS_KEY_ID`/`AWS_ACCESS_KEY` and `AWS_SECRET_KEY`/`AWS_SECRET_ACCESS_KEY` variables
 - basic: takes the credentials from two driver properties as defined above

+# Exclusion of replicas
+It is possible to exclude a read replica from being selected by dice-fairlink by tagging it with key=`Fairlink-Exclude` and value=`true`. dice-fairlink will treat them as not available and skip them when assigning connections.
+Tag changes will be picked up within the time specified in `replicaPollInterval` (see Driver Properties section)

 # Logging
 To limit the dependencies of dice-fairlink, the `java.util.logging` package is used for logging.